drycc/workflow/src/applications/using-buildpacks.md

     Powered by Drycc
     Release v2 on skiing-keypunch-v2-web-02zb9

-Because a Heroku-style application is detected, the `web` process type is automatically scaled to 1 on first deploy.
+Because a Buildpacks-style application is detected, the `web` process type is automatically scaled to 1 on first deploy.

 Use `drycc scale web=3` to increase `web` processes to 3, for example.
 Scaling a process type directly changes the number of [pods] running that process.